Complaints about delayed bills, refunds and bills for previous time periods.

-Water companies can send you a catch-up bill for up to 12 months.
+Water companies can send you a catch-up bill for up to four months.
 You must have an equal amount of time to pay the catch-up bill.
-For example, if the catch-up bill is for six months, your water company must give you six months to pay it.
+For example, if the catch-up bill is for three months, your water company must give you three months to pay it.

 Electricity and gas